If you're selling merch through eCommerce, choosing the right t-shirt colors is one of your first decisions.

 Charcoal gray shirts also make a great backdrop for brightly colored designs or photo prints, as the gray balances the brightness nicely.

-A close cousin to this fall's buzzy Pantone Baritone Blue is navy blue, a slightly deeper blue with red undertones.
+A close cousin to the fashion industry's buzzy Pantone color Baritone Blue is navy blue, a slightly deeper blue with red undertones.

 This rich hue can take on several different color personalities, from a brighter, dusky version to a darker, almost black variation.